dialvare/edge-cv-serie/docs/sno_aws.md

 Single Node OpenShift emerges as an ideal solution for developers and testing teams seeking agility in development environments.
 As the name suggests, this configuration allows running a single instance of OpenShift on a lone node offering control and worker capabilities at the same time.
 With a smaller footprint, Single Node OpenShift provides a consistent and comprehensive environment for creating, testing, and deploying container-based applications without compromising the power of OpenShift.
 These are the [minimum system requirements](https://access.redhat.com/documentation/en-us/openshift_container_platform/4.14/html/installing/installing-on-a-single-node#additional-requirements-for-installing-sno-on-a-cloud-provider_install-sno-installing-sno-with-the-assisted-installer) for deploying SNO on the cloud: `8 vCPU cores`, `16GB of RAM` and `120GB of storage`.

-## Create and configure an AWS account
+## Choosing and creating your cloud account
-For this blogpost we have choosen to use Amazon Web Service as the cloud provider, but remeber that OpenShift can be deployed in other Cloud vendors if you wish.
+Having seen some basic concepts about the technologies involved in this demo, it is time to start our hands-on deployment process!
+In this blogpost we have decided to use Amazon Web Service as the cloud provider, but remeber that OpenShift can be deployed in other Cloud vendors if you wish.
 Here is a table listing the SNO [supported cloud providers](https://access.redhat.com/documentation/en-us/openshift_container_platform/4.14/html/installing/installing-on-a-single-node#supported-cloud-providers-for-single-node-openshift_install-sno-installing-sno-with-the-assisted-installer) and their CPU architectures:

 | Cloud provider              | CPU architecture |
 |-----------------------------|------------------|